njgibbon/njgibbon/README.md

 Most of my experience is within large, complex enterprise technology environments with lots of stakeholders & dependency & competing concerns :clipboard::comet::office::rainbow::crystal_ball:.
 Through this & wider learning I value all activities that can impact value streams :rocket:.
 Organisational design, team interactions, improvement processes etc. where bottlenecks :champagne: can often be identified & carefully adjusted.

+#### Now
+I am currently conciously building strong foundations as a technical leader by learning, doing & sharing in a variety of avenues.
+Going in to the future this will allow me to pivot with my organisation, the industry & my own curiosity from a position of strength & confidence.
+My current particular out-of-work learning focus is linux & security.

 #### Skills
 * Automation, cloud, containers, coding, linux, networking.
 * Operations, security, observability, reliability, FinOps, DX.